Put Your Money Where Your Values Are: How to Kaizen Your Purchasing Power + Alignment

 Finding a 100% sustainable toothbrush would've been unheard of two years ago.
 Luckily, Brush with Bamboo takes the title for its bio-based bristles.
 I share this blog post's lamentation: click on the link to read why we should avoid nylon.

-TLDR, nylon bristles:
+TLDR, nylon bristles:- aren't biodegradable

-• aren't recyclable
+- aren't recyclable

-• come from fossil fuels aka petroleum that are FINITE sources
+- come from fossil fuels aka petroleum that are FINITE sources

-Brush with Bamboo toothbrushes are 100% plastic free from the bristles to the handle and to the packaging.
-Their website boasts about their employee-first culture and safe operation in China.
+free from the bristles to the handle and to the packaging.
+Their

 Having a toothbrush be 100% ecofriendly was more valuable to me than it was to have a product made in US.
 There's something about US companies who try to become more sustainable but rely heavily on corn.